 Provider: Certified Pilates Instructors

-Our pilates instructors work along our Women’s Health Physical Therapist to design programs around the pre or post-natal woman’s body to enhance strength, prevent immobility and improve tolerance.
-By staying strong throughout your pregnancy, a woman can promote healing and speed up recovery after delivery.
-Additionally, by working with a peri-natal exercise specialist, returning to exercise after delivery is safe and affective, decreasing risk of postpartum diastasis recti or prolapse.
+Our pilates instructors work side by side with our Women’s Health Physical Therapists to create programs for the pre or post-natal woman’s body.
+These instructors do so to enhance strength, prevent immobility and to also improve tolerance.
+By staying strong throughout a pregnancy, a woman can promote healing and speed up recovery post delivery.
+Furthermore, by working with a peri-natal exercise specialist, returning to exercise after delivery is safe and effective.
+This also decreases the risk of postpartum diastasis recti or prolapse.

 Provider: Amy Hollenkamp, MS, RD

-Amy Hollenkamp, MS, RD is a Registered Dietitian.
+Amy Hollenkamp, MS, RD, is a Registered Dietitian.
 She received her certificate in Dietetics and completed her supervised practice (1200 hours of training) at the University of Cincinnati.
-Since becoming a dietitian, Amy has worked in private practice helping clients with complex gut and hormone imbalances find relief through diet, lifestyle and targeted supplement interventions.
-Amy worked as a research assistant while she completed her schooling with Laura Schoenfeld, a Registered Dietitian and Woman’s Health Expert.
-Amy was able to grow a deep understanding of woman’s health through her work with Laura.
+Since becoming a dietitian, Amy has worked in private practice and has helped clients with complex gut and hormone imbalances find relief through diet, lifestyle and targeted supplement interventions.
+While completing her schooling, Amy worked as a research assistant with Laura Schoenfeld, a Registered Dietitian and Woman’s Health Expert.
+Through her work with Laura, she was given a deep understanding of woman’s health.

 Provider: Meredith Amann

-Meredith is a certified Health Coach in addition to being certified Ashtanga, Yoga Tune Up® and Pilates instructor.
-Meredith found health coaching ad movement after years of climbing the corporate ladder following graduation from Miami University with a BA in psychology.
-With her eclectic background, Meredith works with people of all ages, from 3 year olds to adults and seniors.
+Meredith is a certified Health Coach and is also a certified Ashtanga, Yoga Tune Up® and Pilates instructor.
+Following her graduation from Miami University , where she earned a BA in psychology, she found health coaching and movement after years of climbing the corporate ladder.
+While using her eclectic background, she is able to work with people of all ages, from 3 years old to adults and seniors.

-With a natural calling to work with women, Meredith guides females through the obstacles that are self-limiting, whether it be low energy, weight gain or poor endurance.
-Meredith is currently pursuing advanced training in Somatic Therapy to enhance her client’s ability to connect mind and body.
+Utilizing her natural calling to work with women, Meredith guides females through the obstacles that are self-limiting.
+These obstacles can refer to anything from having low energy, to weight gain or to poor endurance.
+Additionally, she is pursuing advanced training in Somatic Therapy in order to enhance her client’s ability to connect mind and body.

-Off the mat Meredith can often be found on the tennis court – as an athlete she is passionate about improving performance, enhancing mobility, preventing injuries and quieting the monkey mind.
+Off the mat, Meredith is frequently on the tennis court.
+As an athlete, she is passionate about improving performance, enhancing mobility, preventing injuries and quieting the monkey mind.